Privacy Policy

 • Audio is captured on your device and transmitted to our servers

-• Audio may be sent to providers such as AssemblyAI or OpenAI to generate live transcripts, uploaded-file transcripts, speaker-labeled outputs, summaries, or voice-assistant responses, depending on the feature path
+• Audio may be sent to providers such as AssemblyAI or OpenAI to generate live transcripts, uploaded-file transcripts, speaker-labeled outputs, summaries, translations, call-native transcript artifacts, or voice-assistant responses, depending on the feature path

 • Audio is retained with session records until deleted by you or a workspace administrator